schrodinger/coordgenlibs/README.md

 Examples and documentation will be added/improved over time

+## Templates

+Coordgen uses templates for some macrocycle systems.
+The source for the templates is `templates.mae`.
+If you're an end user of coordgen, you can add local templates in a file called `user_templates.mae` in a directory specified by `CoordgenTemplates::setTemplateDir()`.
+If you want to update the templates, add new templates to `templates.mae` and run `mol_generator.py` to generate the source files.

 ## Usage example

 Code for a sample executable is provided in the `example_dir` directory.
 Building the example executable is enabled by default, but can be disabled by means of the `COORDGEN_BUILD_EXAMPLE` option.